-SECTION 12 OF SPECIAL ACT 78-24 AS AMENDED BY SECTION 21 OF PUBLIC ACT subject to any personal liability resulting from the erection, construction, reconstruction, maintenance or operation of the properties or any of the improvements of the authority or a subsidiary corporation or resulting from carrying out any of the powers expressly given in special act 77-98, as amended by special 78-24, special act 84-46, special act 99-12 and sections 2-21, inclusive, of public act 02-85.
+SECTION 12 OF SPECIAL ACT 78-24 AS AMENDED BY SECTION 21 OF PUBLIC

+ACT 02-85.
+Neither the members of the authority, nor any person acting in its behalf nor any member or employee of the representative policy board, while acting within the scope of their authority shall be subject to any personal liability resulting from the erection, construction, reconstruction, maintenance or operation of the properties or any of the improvements of the authority or a subsidiary corporation or resulting from carrying out any of the powers expressly given in special act 77-98, as amended by special 78-24, special act 84-46, special act 99-12 and sections 2-21, inclusive, of public act 02-85.